The Snow Queen - Retold

 - Story the Fifth: autumn, Gerda captured by outlaws.
 This chapter is a homage to Quentin Tarantino: the gruesome bloodshed, the witty dialogue, the bare female feet, the sexiness (of the outlaw maiden), the swearing and the drinking and other adult content... and 360º shots, POV shots, God's Eye shots, tracking characters, flashbacks in black and white, and references to other fiction, violent awakening, carriage scene, black and white uniforms, "don't be such a square."

 - Story the Sixth: encounter with the Wise Woman of the Tundra, Gerda and Kai on opposing fronts, prelude to the climax.
 This chapter is a homage to Jostein Gaarder, with all of his metaphysical magical realism and the questions he asks the readers of his works.
-This becomes even more pronounced when the Ice Warriors retreat as Gerda sings her leitmotif.
+This becomes even more pronounced when the Ice Warriors, led by Kai himself, retreat as Gerda sings her leitmotif.

 - Story the Seventh: finale.
 At once, as the finale unfurls, the various homaged referents are once more recalled, beginning with Gaarder until Gerda and Kai solve the puzzle together and leave the ice palace, then Tarantino, Shakespeare/Wes Anderson, Carroll/Baum, and finally cult 1980s family/young adult fantasy.